Kamennogorsk: History

 Location of Antrea in Finland between 1869 and 1940.
 The area transferred to the Soviet Union after the Winter War is shown in grey.

+Grave and memorial to the Finns who died in the Civil War in Kamennogorsk.
+The inscription reads: "For the Fatherland and the Nation they gave their lives" and "Honor to the God who gave victory and freedom."
+The years of the later wars (1939-1944) appear to be a later addition.

 Human habitation in the area where Kamennogorsk now stands goes back to the Stone Age.
 In the beginning of the 20th century, a Stone Age site was discovered under a layer of peat.
 Findings at the site included wooden and flint implements, polished instruments of shale, remains of net of nettle fibers, sixteen fishing floats of piny bark, thirty-one stone plummets, a long bone dagger, and remains of nets with a length of 27 m and a width of up to 3 m.

 In the 14th-17th centuries, Antrea was a main administrative center of Karelian settlements on the upper Vuoksi.
 The name comes from Lutheran community founded in the 17th century and the church of St. Andrew.

 In 1710, during the Great Northern War, the troops of Tsar Peter the Great included the whole area of the modern Vyborgsky District to Russia.
 In the course of Peter's second administrative reform, Antrea became a part of Vyborg Province of St. Petersburg Governorate.
 The 1721 Treaty of Nystad, which concluded the war with Sweden, finalized the transfer of this part of Old Finland to Russia.